 - 4. When you are ready to save the file, click File/Save. - 5.
-Restart the Orchid Fusion VMS service in Linux to implement the new settings.

-Beginning with version 2.10, some of the Orchid Core VMS configuration settings can be edited from within the Orchid Fusion VMS user interface.
+Restart the Orchid Fusion VMS service in Linux to implement the new settings. - Beginning with version 2.10, some of the Orchid Core VMS configuration settings can be edited from within the Orchid Fusion VMS user interface.
 (This is done using the Advanced Settings feature which is explained in the Orchid Fusion VMS Administrator Guide.)
 To edit the Orchid Core VMS configuration file using standard text editors in Linux, please refer to the Orchid Core VMS Installation Guide.

-How to Manage the Orchid Fusion VMS Service Through the Command Line
+How to Manage the Orchid Fusion VMS Services Through the Command Line

-Orchid Fusion VMS runs on Linux as a service.
+The following services are used by Orchid Fusion VMS in Linux.
 If you need to check the status, start, or stop the service, you can do this from the command line.